Visual from previous editions

 Chennai

-CHENNAI: The 49th Chennai Book Fair, organised by the Booksellers’ and Publishers’ Association of South India, will be held from January 8 to January 21 at the YMCA grounds in Nandanam.
-The event will be inaugurated by Chief Minister M.K.
-Stalin at 5.30 pm on January 8.
+CHENNAI: The 49th Chennai Book Fair, organised by the Booksellers’ and Publishers’ Association of South India (BAPASI), will be held from January 8-21 at the YMCA grounds in Nandanam.
+The event will be inaugurated by CM Stalin.

-Addressing the media in Chennai, the organisers said that around 1,000 book stalls would be set up at this year’s fair.
-The venue will remain open to the public from 11 am to 8.30 pm every day.
-The fair will be conducted for 14 days, and a 10 per cent discount will be offered on all books across stalls.
+Speaking to reporters, the organisers said that around 1,000 book stalls were expected to be set up this year at the venue, which would be open from 11 am to 8.30 pm every day.
+A 10% discount would be offered on all books across stalls.

-"Discussions are under way on whether entry to the fair should be made free this year.
-Entry will be free for school students, as in previous years," Nakkhreeran Gopal, Vice President of BAPASI said.
+“Discussions are under way on whether entry to the fair should be made free this year.
+Entry will be free for school students, as in previous years,” said Nakkhreeran Gopal, VP, BAPASI.

 Separate stalls will be set up for the Tamil Nadu Textbook and Educational Services Corporation, Sahitya Akademi, National Book Trust, Publications Division, Thanjavur Tamil University and the Department of Archaeology.
 A stall for the Illam Thedi Kalvi programme will also be introduced this year.